 Generally speaking, Term policies are fixed for a set length of time (e.g. 10 years).
-Term policies provide a specific death benefit from the insurance company to the beneficiaries upon death of the insured.
+Term policies provide a specific death benefit from the insurance company to the beneficiaries upon the death of the insured.
 (Provided the death of the insured occurs within the term of the contract).
 Term policies are generally the cheapest option.

 Term policies can be further identified as either level or decreasing terms.
 Most are level, which means the death benefit is constant.
 (Decreasing means the death benefit decreases at a set point over the term).

 In both cases, keep in mind that the policy will not last forever.
-At the end of the term they are of no value.
+At the end of the term, they are of no value.
 If you decide to stop paying the premium, or if the policy is surrendered, the contract will be terminated.

 Fundamentals of Whole Life Insurance (also called Permanent Insurance)